The Virtual Safari: VR isn't for Gamers alone anymore!

 Being in VR or using AR hits more senses—sight, sound, motion: it’s immersive.
 Here are some things I’ve noticed:

-Why It Matters in Post-Pandemic Travel
+Why it matters in Post-Pandemic Travel

 VR or AR travel experiences are not just tech novelties anymore—they are useful in a world where travel can be interrupted.
 Think: